JudeQuintana/terraform-main/docs/routing-policy-language.md

 Cloud WAN and the routing policy language address the same problem: expressing network segmentation intent without manually configuring individual routes.
 They differ architecturally.
-Cloud WAN evaluates policy at runtime inside a managed control plane -- the operator delegates route computation to AWS.
-The routing policy language evaluates at compile time inside the operator's pipeline -- the operator sees the full route set in `terraform plan` output before applying.
+Cloud WAN evaluates policy at runtime inside a managed control plane, where the operator delegates route computation to AWS.
+The routing policy language evaluates at compile time inside the operator's pipeline, where the operator sees the full route set in `terraform plan` output before applying.
 Cloud WAN provides managed infrastructure and operational simplicity at the cost of runtime opacity and per-GB processing fees.
 The routing policy language provides compile-time determinism and standard TGW infrastructure at the cost of